FAQs: Real dairy. No bull.

 What flavors are available?

-Vanilla, Peaches-n-Cream, Caramel Butter Pecan (much like pecan candy), and Strawberry Shortcake
+Vanilla, Peaches-n-Cream, Caramel Butter Pecan (much like pecan candy), Strawberry Shortcake and Carolina Almond Coffee.

 What ingredients are used in CLEMSON’S BEST™?

 Our ice cream carries the Certified SC Product label, a symbol of fresh, tasty food made with products grown by local farmers.
 It’s not just a label.
 It’s gospel truth.
 The milk comes from cows at Hickory Hill Farms in Edgefield.
 We use peaches grown at Titan Farms in Ridge Spring and pecans from the Nut House, also in Ridge Spring.
-Our strawberries are grown by McLeod Farms in McBee.
+Our strawberries are grown by McLeod Farms in McBee, and the beans found in Carolina Almond Coffee are roasted by a family-owned business in North Augusta.
 MEET OUR FARMERS

 Are any of the ingredients grown on the university campus?